twilio-samples/openai-mcp-samples/README.md

 ## Pre-requisites

 Before you start, make sure you already have deployed Twilio MCP Server to your account.
-For more information, see
+For more information, see [Twilio MCP Function Templates](https://github.com/twilio-labs/function-templates/tree/main/mcp-server).

 ## Usage